• Home

 • Store leftovers in an airtight food-storage container.
 Refrigerate and use within three to four days.

-• To make this dairy free for kids with an allergy to cow's milk, use a milk alternative (examples: oat milk or almond milk).
+• To make this dairy free for kids with an allergy to cow's milk, use a milk alternative (examples: soy milk, oat milk, or almond milk).

 Can you freeze leftovers?